influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/nodeStatus.md

 withBoundaryID(boundaryID)
 ```

-BoundaryID indicates the node ID of the associated template root node in which this node belongs to
+"BoundaryID indicates the node ID of the associated template root node in which this node belongs to"

 ### fn withChildren